nihlaeth/voicetrainer/README.md

 ## Todo
 * tweak pmidi settings (shorter sleep after midi end)
-* document song feature and lily comment settings
+* document song feature and lily settings
 * document jpmidi and jack transport use
 * refactor export to be in MainWindow and file menu
 * add reset button for songs